the message center

 Calls are not classified based on interpretation in the moment.

 Each call type follows a structured path.
-If a call meets your defined criteria for escalation, it is handled as urgent and routed according to your instructions.
+If a call meets your criteria for escalation, it is handled as urgent and routed according to your instructions.
 If it does not, it is handled as routine.

 Yes.
-Call handling is fully defined by your instructions.
+Call handling follows your instructions exactly.

 You determine how each type of call is handled, what information is collected, and how calls are routed or escalated.
 This includes routine calls, urgent situations, and after-hours or on-call scenarios.